maplestoryus/bms-v8/README.md

 ## How to run

-Scripts should be run in sequence.
+Scripts should be run in sequence from 1 to 9.

 ## Docker